Is self-employment right for me?

 • Talk with family and friends about how your life will change, and what it could mean for them.

-• Make sure that anyone who depends on you understands that your income could fall in the short-term and could be less predictable in the future but could lead to long-term financial security.
+• Make sure that anyone who depends on you understands that your income may fall in the short term.
+However, it could lead to long-term financial security.

-• Be prepared for increased financial and emotional pressure on you and your family alongside the appreciation of the new freedoms and thrills of running your business.
+• Be prepared for increased financial and emotional pressure on you and your family.
+However, this is alongside the appreciation of the new freedoms and thrills of running your business.

 Working from home